Double Science - Triple Science

 In 2018, the first year of awarding the majority of these new GCSEs, the same proportion of students who would have achieved a C or better in the old GCSEs were awarded a grade 4 or better.
 (New GCSEs in maths and English were first awarded in 2017).
 This was designed to ensure that our 2017 Year 11 students were not disadvantaged by being the first cohort to go through the new system for maths and English, and our 2018 Year 11 for the majority of the other subjects.

-How will the new GCSEs be assessed?
+How are the new GCSEs assessed?

 The only subjects with a foundation and higher tier are maths, sciences and languages.